-On 23 April 2013 the Company adopted the 2013 Employees Restricted Share Unit Plan (the "2013 RSU Plan") pursuant to which the Compensation and Organisation Committee of the Company's Board of Directors may select any employee, or any director holding a salaried office or employment with the Company or a Subsidiary to receive an award under the plan.
+On 23 April 2013 the Company adopted the 2013 Employees Restricted Share Unit Plan (the "2013 RSU Plan") pursuant to which the Compensation and Organization Committee of the Company's Board of Directors may select any employee, or any director holding a salaried office or employment with the Company, or a Subsidiary to receive Restricted Share Units ("RSUs") and/or Performance Share Units ("PSUs") under the plan.
 An aggregate of 1.6 million ordinary shares have been reserved for issuance under the 2013 RSU Plan.
 The shares are awarded at zero cost and vest over a service period.
 Awards under the 2013 RSU Plan may be settled in cash or shares at the option of the Company.